zurb/tribute/README.md

 ```

 ### Detaching Tribute instances
-When you want to remove Tribute from an element you can call `detact`.
+When you want to remove Tribute from an element you can call `detach`.

 ```js
 tribute.detach(document.getElementById('caaanDo'));